How to Get Your Parents to Like Your Boyfriend

 - Sports events or common interests.
 If your boyfriend and one of your parents share a common interest what better way to bond than a gold night or a night run.
 Be sure not to pressure or step on anyone's toes though.
 If your dad goes golfing to relax, make sure to ask if it'll be alright for your boyfriend to tag along.
 You don't want him to resent your boyfriend for hanging around all the time

 - Time.
 In time, even the most protective parents won't be able to hold up their hatred for long.
 If they see you having fun, being treated right and they even semi-enjoy him being around.
 Your boyfriend will be able to win him over in time.

 Give It Time

 If it's important to both you and your boyfriend to be on good terms with your parents, make the effort to gain that bond.
 It's not going to happen overnight and sometimes it does require a lot of time and patience to nurture the relationship.

-However, in the end it's worth the trouble to be able to come home and have your parents ask how your boyfriend is doing and genuinely be happy for you.
+However, in the end, it's worth the trouble to be able to come home and have your parents ask how your boyfriend is doing and genuinely be happy for you.
 Don't be bitter if your parents are difficult.
-They may have their reasons (if you're a girl it'll be harder so be patient).
+They may have their reasons.

 Let the relationship happen naturally and don't push it too hard or you may end up causing grudges and annoying your parents or boyfriend.